cornell-zhang/allo/docs/source/developer/comparison.rst

 Frontend DSL Comparison
 #######################

-We briefly mention the differences between the old HeteroCL and the new DSL frontend.
+We briefly mention the differences between the old Allo and the new DSL frontend.

 Working in progress...